alphonsepaca/VM364/Syllabus.md

 ##Learning Objectives:

-•	To develop students’ skills in 3D computer game design and development.
+*To develop students’ skills in 3D computer game design and development.
-•	To develop students’ understanding of 3D game project management and workflow.
+*To develop students’ understanding of 3D game project management and workflow.
-•	To introduce students to object oriented programming.
+*To introduce students to object oriented programming.
-•	To assist students in further developing analytical thinking and systems thinking.
+*To assist students in further developing analytical thinking and systems thinking.
-•	To introduce students to both commercial and indie areas of the game industry.
+*To introduce students to both commercial and indie areas of the game industry.

 ##Requirements:

-•	Attend every class.
+*Attend every class.
-•	Attend and present on one outside of class activity that is related to game design / development.
+*Attend and present on one outside of class activity that is related to game design / development.
-•	Complete required software training.
+*Complete required software training.
-•	Complete required reading.
+*Complete required reading.
-•	Complete and present two projects.
+*Complete and present two projects.
-•	Complete and present a research assignment.
+*Complete and present a research assignment.
-•	Design, develop, and present the final project.
+*Design, develop, and present the final project.

 ##Software Training: